Ernest Seyd: The “Crime of 1873” hoax

 Writers pointed out numerous problems with Luckenbach's affidavit and with the story of the bribery.
 Perhaps the most glaring question was stated this way, by Hermon Wilson Craven:

 The bill dropping the silver dollar from our list of coins had passed the senate on January 10, 1871, by a vote of 36 to 14.
 It had passed the house on May 27, 1872, by a vote of 110 to 13.
 In the name of common sense, what need was there for English and German bankers to send Seyd here in the winter of 1872-3, to bribe congress to favor a measure that had already passed both houses of congress without a word of opposition from a single member?
 Granting that bankers are as willing to resort to bribery as Populists claim—and the word of those who forge government reports would, of course, be accepted as conclusive on this point—they should be credited with having sense enough not to use bribery when there is no necessity whatever for it.

-In the end, the allegations of bribery seemed implausible and Luckenbach's affidavit was deemed as phony as the other evidence against Seyd.
-The “Crime of 1873” ended up as a footnote in the history of the Free Silver movement.